Can Local Learning Match Self-Supervised Backpropagation?: Empirical results

 Before studying the changes of the algorithm guided by our theory, we build a baseline upon the original CLAPP \cite{illing_2021}.
 We made two notable modifications from the original CLAPP.
 First, we used the data augmentations in SimCLR \cite{chen2020simclr} rather than non-overlapping image patches to create contrastive samples.
 Second, after self-supervised training, we read-out concatenated representations from multiple layers to train the linear classifier.

 \paragraph{Spatial dependence} Then, we add spatial dependence to the projection $B^l$, based on the analysis in the previous section.
-We call this new learning rule as CLAPP++, as it uses the same objective function as CLAPP.
-Consistent with our theory and simulation in linear networks, we find that the usage of spatial dependence makes the gradient of the local-SSL more similar to the BP-SSL learning algorithm during training of non-linear convnets (Figure \ref{fig_cnn}, C).
-Ablation studies of CLAPP++ demonstrate that the most significant performance improvements on CIFAR10, STL10, and TinyImageNet originate from the introduction of spatial dependence (Table \ref{tab: clapp_compare}, Figure \ref{fig_ablation}).
+We call this new learning rule CLAPP++, as it uses the same objective function as CLAPP.
+Consistent with our theory and simulation in linear networks, we find that the usage of spatial dependence makes the gradient of the local-SSL more similar to the BP-SSL learning algorithm during training of non-linear convnets (Figure \ref{fig_cnn}C).
+Ablation studies of CLAPP++ demonstrate that the most significant performance improvements on CIFAR10, STL10, TinyImageNet and ImageNet originate from the introduction of spatial dependence (Table \ref{tab: clapp_compare}, Figure \ref{fig_ablation}).

 \paragraph{Direct feedback} Next, we introduce direct top-down feedback and train a model CLAPP++DFB, which is implemented by defining reference input from the final layer $c^l=z^L$.
 Similar to our results on ReLU MLP, the alignment between CLAPP++DFB gradient and BP gradient further increases, and the gradient of CLAPP++DFB is also close to the `optimal' gradient approximation obtained by explicitly training the feedback with the update in definition \ref{def:optimal_fb} (Figure \ref{fig_cnn}, purple line).
-The improvements in gradient alignment is also consistent throughout different stages of training (Figure \ref{fig:grad_by_ep}).
-Across the three datasets, CLAPP++DFB appears to provide a small but consistent improvement of performance (Figure \ref{fig_ablation}, Table \ref{tab: clapp_compare}).
+The improvements in gradient alignment are also consistent throughout different stages of training (Figure \ref{fig:grad_by_ep}).
+Across the four datasets, CLAPP++DFB appears to provide a small but consistent improvement of performance (Figure \ref{fig_ablation}, Table \ref{tab: clapp_compare}).
 We also train a model CLAPP++both, in which we optimize the sum of two losses $\mathcal{L}_{\rm fb}^l + \mathcal{L}^l$ at each layer.
-This model achieves the best performance across all datasets (Table \ref{tab: clapp_compare}).
+This model achieves the best performance on CIFAR10, STL10, and Tiny ImageNet dataset (Table \ref{tab: clapp_compare}).

-\paragraph{Local-SSL SOTA} As summarized in Table \ref{tab: clapp_compare}, we compared our results to the layer-wise SSL algorithms that we could find in the literature.
-Previously, the best performing local-SSL algorithm was Self-Contrastive Forward Forward (SCFF).
-All our CLAPP++ variants with theoretically guided spatial dependence reach a higher accuracy on all three datasets.
-So it appears that CLAPP++ is therefore the current state-of-the-art of local-SSL algorithms.
+\paragraph{Local-SSL SOTA} As summarized in Table \ref{tab: clapp_compare}, we compared our results to the layer-wise SSL (or unsupervised) algorithms that we could find in the literature.
+Previously, the best performing algorithm was Self-Contrastive Forward Forward (SCFF) or SoftHebb \cite{journe2022hebbian} depending on the dataset.
+All our CLAPP++ variants with theoretically guided spatial dependence reach a higher accuracy on all datasets.
+It therefore appears that CLAPP++ is the current state-of-the-art of local-SSL algorithms.